Slide Library for Teams

 To change the gallery item name of an existing slide, close the presentation and edit it from the side Gallery toolbar by right-clicking on the gallery item and pressing Rename.

-When adding a new slide, avoid using "Duplicate Slide" as you won't be prompted for the new slide information.
+When adding a new slide to a gallery, avoid using PowerPoints' "Duplicate Slide" option (as you won't be prompted for the new slide name).
 Instead select "insert new slide" and copy any existing shapes or add new shapes